For current and recent planning graduates

 - Familiarity with the role of a planning and building division within local government.

-- Basic research and critical analysis skills preferably in land use and transport planning, social planning or urban design.
+- Sound research and critical analysis skills preferably in land use planning policy.

 - Ability to manage multi task workloads, deadlines and projects.